ordina-jworks/ordina-jworks.github.io/_posts/2020-06-15-3D-Printing-During-Times-Of-Corona.md

 ## Experimenting with TPU

-One of the disadvantages of regular materials like [PLA](https://en.wikipedia.org/wiki/Polylactic_acid){:target="_blank"}, [ABS](https://en.wikipedia.org/wiki/Acrylonitrile_butadiene_styrene){:target="_blank"} or [PETG](https://en.wikipedia.org/wiki/Polyethylene_terephthalate){:target="_blank"} is that they are fairly rigid, they do net flex very much or at all.
+One of the disadvantages of regular materials like [PLA](https://en.wikipedia.org/wiki/Polylactic_acid){:target="_blank"}, [ABS](https://en.wikipedia.org/wiki/Acrylonitrile_butadiene_styrene){:target="_blank"} or [PETG](https://en.wikipedia.org/wiki/Polyethylene_terephthalate){:target="_blank"} is that they are fairly rigid, they do not flex very much or at all.
-When printing masks or devices that need to be worn on the head some form of flexibility is advisable to make the printed object conform to the shape of the head/face.
+When printing masks or devices that need to be worn on the head, some form of flexibility is advisable to make the printed object conform to the shape of the head/face.

 Enter [TPU or Thermoplastic Polyurethane](https://en.wikipedia.org/wiki/Thermoplastic_polyurethane){:target="_blank"}.
 This material is flexible and can also be 3D printed.